 Then, when the doors open, all the chatting and camaraderie of the temporary tent city evaporates faster than a drag racer can run the quarter-mile.
 All of a sudden, it's everyone for themselves as a mad dash is made to be the actual first person through that door.

 What's with this "me first" attitude, anyway?
 What happened to our carefully cultivated "manners?"
-Out the window of greed, that's what!
+Out the window marked "greed," that's what!

-Even more ironic and disgusting, is that a good deal of this selfish, rude, callous and outright mean behavior happens around the December holiday season--much touted for its spirit of goodwill and peace and happiness.
+Even more ironic and disgusting, is that a good deal of this selfish, rude, callous and outright mean behavior happens around the December holiday season--much touted for its spirit of goodwill, peace, and happiness.